-Street Art and Dulwich – At first glance it doesn’t look like the most natural combination but the Dulwich Outdoor Gallery, in it’s own little way has started to turn the concept of street art on it’s head!
+Street Art and Dulwich.
+At first glance it doesn’t look like the most natural combination.
+Yet the Dulwich Outdoor Gallery, in it’s own little way.
+Has started to turn the concept of street art on it’s head!
 The Evolution of Art has begun.

-The collaboration of street artists reinterpreting works from old masters hanging in the Dulwich Picture Gallery has led to a mutual appreciation of both styles.
+A collaboration of street artists reinterpreting works from old masters hanging in the Dulwich Picture Gallery has led to a mutual appreciation of both styles.
 People who would never have seen either have now experienced both and art is the richer for it.

 And what a way of bringing to life the old masters!
 If engagement was needed with a new generation then look no further.
-From the streets to the gallery, could this concept be a way of further engaging new audiences with the works of the Baroque?
+From the streets to the gallery.
+Could this concept be a way of further engaging new audiences with the works of the Baroque?

 Is it likely that art will gain a wider audience as a result?
 Of course!
 The whole point of any marketing strategy should not only be to grow the individual share of the same market but to grow the market itself.
 Any serious consideration in terms of getting new people interested in art should look at the gateway opportunities available for them to become introduced to art in the first place.

 Street Art, which evolved in the inner cities during the graffiti riddled days of the 70’s and 80’s has changed!
 A piece of work from Banksy recently sold at auction in Covent Garden for £750,000.
 A recent work from Stik was sold by a collector for £50,000.
 The American street artist Shephard Fairey was responsible for creating the iconic ‘Hope’ image of Barack Obama which will go down in history as one of the most important images from that election.
-David Cameron gave as a gift to the same American President a piece of work from Ben Eine whose star rose after he started on the street writing elaborate graffiti style lettering.
+David Cameron gave as a gift to the same American President a piece of work from Ben Eine.
+His star rose after he started on the street writing elaborate graffiti style lettering.

 For some more Inspiring City articles on Dulwich Street Art try: